Opalmaster/LotR-Music-Patch/README.md

 # LotR Music-Patch
 I created this patch because the other LotR music patch was bugged and did not cover most zones and most tracks.
-Enjoy.
+You can hear many different LotR and some Hobbit songs playing in many zones.
+Horde taverns are not covered yet (I may add in a future update) Enjoy!

 # HOW TO INSTALL
 - Remove or disable other music patches if you have any